sixpackwarriors/sixpackwarriors.github.io/source/_posts/2017-05-29-intense-7-minute-hiit-routine.markdown

 We’re doing these 3 movements:

-Jump + Knee Tuck, Push Up + Mountain Climbers, High Knees
+Jump + Knee Tuck, Push Up + Mountain Climbers, Crunches

 Don’t underestimate this routine though, because the Jump + Knee Tuck movement will tire you out quickly.
 Try to catch your breath quickly during the 15 second rest break, and sip on a bit of water as well.